christian-kramer/Overwatch-Reaper-Costume/README.md

 1. All the red lights on the guns *(two spots underneath the barrel, one on the side-switch, one on the front underneath the barrels, and one near the top of the gun facing backwards towards Reaper)* need to be illuminated with a lighting effect accurate to the in-game look.
 2. The barrels need to illuminate when the trigger is pulled, to mimic shots being fired.
 3. Sound effects of a shot firing need to play every time the trigger is pulled, with no more than 4 shots per gun firing before the "reload" sound effect is played.
 Both guns need to reload at the same time, so if one is empty before the other, it needs to wait for the last shot to be fired from the other gun.
-Additionally, a voice line Reaper says in the video game after a kill need to play during the reload... making sure to play a different voice line each time.
+Additionally, voice lines Reaper says in the video game after a kill need to play during the reload... making sure to play a different voice line each time.
 4. Power is to be provided by two AA batteries per gun, due to space constraints in the handle.

 So...
 Logically, thinking about this, I know I need some lights, a speaker, a radio, a microcontroller fast enough to handle the task of producing sound somehow, and a circuit board to hold everything together.